avaxman/Directional/docs/website.md

 # Building the Website

-For developers who want to contribute to the website/documentation of libigl.
+For developers who want to contribute to the website/documentation of Directional.
-If you want to preview changes to the libigl website before a commit, you can follow the instructions below.
+If you want to preview changes to the Directional website before a commit, you can follow the instructions below.

 1. Install mkdocs and the material theme
    ```bash